drhsqlite/fossil-mirror/www/javascript.md

 would reload the page with this parameter included/excluded to implement the toggle via a server round-trip.

-As of Fossil 2.12, there is also a JavaScript-based interactive method for selecting a range of lines by clicking the line numbers when they’re visible, then copying the resulting URL to share your selection with others.
+A related feature is Fossil’s JavaScript-based interactive method for selecting a range of lines by clicking the line numbers when they’re visible.
+JavaScript lets us copy the resulting URL to the clipboard to share your selection with others.

 _Workaround:_ These interactive features would be difficult and expensive (in terms of network I/O) to implement without JavaScript.
 A